anishghimire603/cdn/README.md

 # cdn
-will be using this content distribution network for improving and preforming fast.
+will be using this content distributed network for improving and preforming fast.